orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 		- "Also ref to things like 'no cloning theorem'?
 Or ref to 'absolute equality'"
 	- Performing a copy (realizing it) can be conceptualized as traversing the entire structure. - and splitting off a copy through the traversing rays (can thus be parallel traversal as well)

+`.perspective`
+ -  "Applying the same thing in a different context"

 ---

 - Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully